epfl-ada/ada-2023-project-cinemada/Readme.md

 **Main analysis**

-1. **Lead Role Analysis** We calculate various career success metrics (e.g., popularity, people's votes, awards (??? we don't have data for it), box office earnings) for movies where the actor had a lead role and compare it to movies where they didn't.
+1. **Lead Role Analysis** We calculate various career success metrics (e.g., popularity, people's votes, box office earnings) for movies where the actor had a lead role and compare it to movies where they didn't.
 We visualize the impact of lead roles on an actor's career using bar charts or box plots.

 2. **High-Budget Role Analysis** TBD
 3. **Career Defining Analysis** We explore if debut roles influence the subsequent roles of an actor and their career trajectory.
 For it we plot the histograms to display the distribution of career trajectories based on the first role.

 4. **Career Trajectory Analysis** We expand the previous analysis by tracking an actor's career progression.
 We identify key milestones in their career, such as the first lead role, different class of role taken or breakthrough performance and make chronological plot with rating/success.

-## Timeline:
+## Proposed timeline and internal milestones

 **Oct 29 - Nov 17**: Data preprocessing and formulation of the research questions and hypotheses